 RSA Upper and Lower Galleries

-The RSA New Contemporaries, supported by Walter Scott & Partners Ltd, represents the Royal Scottish Academy’s commitment to supporting and promoting contemporary art and architecture in Scotland.
-Now in its twelfth year, this carefully curated exhibition offers a unique opportunity to see some of the best emerging talent in Scotland under one roof.
-Showcasing 62 graduates selected from the 2019 degree shows, the exhibition features a wonderful array of painting, sculpture, film-making, photography, printmaking, installation, performance and architecture.
+The RSA New Contemporaries, supported by Walter Scott & Partners Limited, represents the RSA’s commitment to promoting contemporary art in Scotland.
+Now in its tenth year, this carefully curated exhibition offers a unique opportunity to see some of Scotland’s finest emerging talent under one roof.
+Showcasing 63 graduates selected from the 2017 degree shows, this exhibition will feature a wonderful array of painting, sculpture, filmmaking, photography, printmaking, architecture and installation.

 Duncan of Jordanstone College of Art & Design, Dundee